AmberELEC/website/docs/Getting-to-Know-AmberELEC.md

 ## Netplay

-351ELEC enables you to use retroarch's Netplay, for more information please visit the [RetroArch Netplay Section](https://www.retroarch.com/?page=netplay).
+AmberELEC enables you to use retroarch's Netplay, for more information please visit the [RetroArch Netplay Section](https://www.retroarch.com/?page=netplay).

-Please note that the players must have the same version of 351ELEC or in any case the same rom and the same core.
+Please note that the players must have the same version of AmberELEC or in any case the same rom and the same core.
 Unfortunately you cannot use it to trade Pokémon, more info [here](https://docs.libretro.com/guides/netplay-faq/).

 Link to the [online lobby](http://lobby.libretro.com/).